ATechAjay/AJ-90-JS/02 Fundamentals/03_Variables.md

 // firstName - Variable, that is not initialized yet.
 So it's default value will be "undefined"
 ```

-> Variable has a special value "undefined" if you have not assigned a value to it.

-But we can also assign a value to a variable known as initialization of a variable.
+Variable has a special value `undefined` if you have not assigned a value to it.
+But we can also assign a value to a variable, this process is known as `initialization of a variable`.

 Once we have declared a variable, we can initialize it with a value.
 To initialize a variable, we specify the variable name, followed by an equals sign ( = ) and a value.